Centene Corporation: History

-Centene was founded by Elizabeth Brinn as the Managed Health Services in Milwaukee, Wisconsin in 1984.
+Centene was founded by Elizabeth Brinn as Managed Health Services in Milwaukee, Wisconsin, in 1984.
 After the death of Brinn, the non-profit organization was sold to investors, with the proceeds going to the Betty Brinn Foundation, which subsequently became a major shareholder in Centene.
-In 1996, Michael F. Neidorff joined the company as chief executive.
+In 1996, Michael Neidorff joined the company as chief executive.

 Centene went public in December 2001.
 In 2006, the firm acquired US Script, a pharmacy benefits manager.
 The company later merged US Script with subsidiaries to form its Envolve divisions.
 In 2011, the firm formed Centurion, a provider of correctional health care services, as a joint venture with MHM Services.
 In 2018, it acquired MHM Services, including its stake in Centurion.
 Centene began offering state-run Medicaid programs through Affordable Care Act exchanges in 2014.